 The technical hurdles for green gas are at least as large as for green electricity.
 We need to increase pressure in this area to ensure that development occurs fast enough to make a seamless transition to a zero carbon 2050.
 And if we succeed it will mean our energy comes to us underground through our existing gas pipes, and we won’t need to double the number of electricity pylons marching across the country!

-* Lucy Care is a member of the Federal Policy Committee, was a councillor in Derby from 1993-2010 and was a General Election Candidate in Derby in 2005 and 2010 She blogs at lucycare.net.
+* Lucy Care was a councillor in Derby from 1993-2010 and was a General Election Candidate in Derby in 2005 and 2010 She blogs at lucycare.net.